People-Places-Solutions/floodmodeller-api/docs/source/user_guide/ief.rst

     setattr(ief, '2DFLOW', 1) # Sets the IEF's '2DFLOW' setting to 1

 IEF files can also be simulated directly by calling the :meth:`~floodmodeller_api.IEF.simulate()` method on an active IEF class object.
-This method assumes that Flood Modeller is installedat the default location ('C:\\Program Files\\Flood Modeller\\bin').
+This method assumes that Flood Modeller is installed at the default location ('C:\\Program Files\\Flood Modeller\\bin').
 An optional argument ``'method'`` is used to control whether the python code should pause until the simulation has completed, or to return the simulation as a ``subprocess.Popen()`` instance and continue code execution.
-By default, the 'WAIT' method is used to providea simple way to know when the simulation has completed.
+By default, the 'WAIT' method is used to provide a simple way to know when the simulation has completed.
 Using the option to return the process as an object would mostly be used for more complex scripts where you are wanting to have more control over checking simulation progress and performing any tasks whilst the simulation is running.
 Subprocess is a package included in the Python Standard Library which allows for spawning